systematic-chaos/amazon-training-exercises/README.md

 of the sequence of consecutive non-negative numbers whose addition reaches a maximum value.
 Also, given a list of numbers, compute the _sum of the longest positive sequence_, this is, the sum of the longest sequence (in terms of number of elements) of consecutive non-negative numbers.

+**`reverse_nodes_in_k_group.py.py`:**
+Given a linked list, _reverse its nodes, `k` at a time_, and return the modified list.
+`k` is a positive integer that is less than or equal to the length of the list provided.
+If the number of nodes is not a multiple of `k`, then left-out nodes, in the end, should remain as they are.
+Values in the list's nodes must not be altered, only nodes references can be changed.